$468,441Average Value$333Average Price per Sq Ft89Homes For Sale

 an experienced agent in this area.

-On average, homes in Sugar Mountain, NC sell after 77 days on the market compared to the national average of 70 days.
-The median sale price for homes in Sugar Mountain, NC over the last 12 months is $550,000, up 96% from the median home sale price over the previous 12 months.
+On average, homes in Sugar Mountain, NC sell after 123 days on the market compared to the national average of 52 days.
+The median sale price for homes in Sugar Mountain, NC over the last 12 months is $287,500, consistent with the median home sale price over the previous 12 months.

 Premier Sotheby's International Realty- Banner Elk

 Discover your perfect year-round mountain escape at this beautifully furnished, fully accessible 2-bedroom, 2-bathroom condo in the heart of Sugar Mountain Resort.
-Nestled in the scenic Blue Ridge Mountains, this cozy yet spacious condo offers stunning views and convenient amenities.
-It’s the ideal setting for family getaways, romantic retreats, and outdoor adventures, accommodating up to five
+Nestled in the scenic Blue Ridge Mountains, this cozy yet spacious condo offers stunning views, convenient amenities, and a prime location close to the best of the area’s attractions.
+It’s the ideal setting for family getaways,

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.